Rome2Rio

 See all options

-There are 10 ways to get from Worcester to Dublin by train, plane, ferry, car, or car ferry
+There are 10 ways to get from Worcester to Dublin by train, plane, car, car ferry, or ferry

 Select an option below to see step-by-step directions and to compare ticket prices and travel times in Rome2Rio's travel planner.